Glasgow Resilience Project

 What We Are DoingThe new main will run from Ibrox to a reservoir storage tank in the Parkhouse/Darnley area.

-A new pumping station will be built at Ibrox which will push water to an existing pumping station in Parkhouse/Darnley for onward distribution to Ayrshire.
+From May 2021, a new pumping station will be built at Ibrox which will push water to an existing pumping station in Parkhouse/Darnley for onward distribution to Ayrshire.

 Four tunnels - one under the M8 motorway and the Glasgow-Ayr railway line, another under the Paisley Canal railway and White Cart Water, another under the Glasgow-Barrhead-Kilmarnock railway, and one under the Levern Water - will be constructed along the route of the new main.